 Radiation therapy for vaginal cancer

-Also known as radiotherapy, radiation therapy uses a controlled dose of radiation, such as x-rays, to kill or damage cancer cells.
-For more on this, see our general section on Radiation therapy.
+Also known as radiotherapy, this treatment uses a controlled dose of radiation to kill or damage cancer cells.
+The radiation is usually from x-ray beams.

 Learn more about:

 - External radiation therapy (EBRT)

 Radiation therapy is the main treatment for vaginal cancer because vaginal cancer that is close to the urethra, bladder and rectum is often difficult to remove surgically.
 You may have radiation therapy on its own or combined with chemotherapy.